 - product identifier: Identifies the product, in HPOM this is always opc. - HPOM object identifier: Identifies the HPOM object on which the function performs the operation. - operation identifier ift: Identifies the operation which the function performs. - additional identifier: Additional description to identify what the function does or expects.

-Table 13 gives an overview of all available identifiers.
+The figure above gives an overview of all available identifiers.

-Not all operations are available on all HPOM objects and not every addition is available for each operation.
+Note: Not all operations are available on all HPOM objects and not every addition is available for each operation.